dlr-eoc/ukis-min_creds/min_creds/README.md

 # minimal credential service

 Distributes limited pools of credentials across many applications.
+The general concept is providing floating credentials with mandatory expiration times to maximize the usage of these credentials.

+It is in the responsibility of the client applications to return credentials as soon as possible after use.

 **Features:**